qrluke/adwhore.net/README.md

 I was looking for a new project, so I decided to create a solution for this problem: to make a way to differentiate honest YouTubers from adwhores.

-At first, I wanted to create a SocialBlade-like website where people could report such bad YouTubers so moderators can review ads and calculate trust level: if you can trust a blogger with his words.
+At first, I wanted to create a SocialBlade-like website.
+People could report such bad YouTubers so moderators can review ads and calculate trust level: if you can trust a blogger with his words.
 Main goal: highlight good guys in a pile of shit.
 So I wanted to create a support extension to show this "trust level" near the YouTuber's channel name.
 With time, this idea eventually evolved into a fully functional adblocker to separate good guys from the bad, blame bad guys with proof, and force bad guys to be better.
 I hope that you understood what I was trying to express :D

 So I experimented with collaborative pet projects on my SA:MP script users and finally started AWN development.